-Ashland Inc., a Kentucky corporation, will hold a special meeting of shareholders on September 7, 2016 at 10:30 a.m.
-(EDT) at the Metropolitan Club, 50 E. RiverCenter Boulevard, Covington, KY 41011 (the "Special Meeting").
+Ashland Inc., a Kentucky corporation, will hold a special meeting of shareholders on , 2016 at (EDT) at the Metropolitan Club, 50 E. RiverCenter Boulevard, Covington, KY 41011 (the "Special Meeting").
 Ashland's shareholders will act on the following matters at the Special Meeting or any adjournment of that meeting: